The best fitness and health gifts for starting the new year off stronger than ever

 Allbirds shoes (prices vary; allbirds.com)

-Allbirds has ridiculously comfortable shoes for every kind of workout.
+Allbirds makes ridiculously comfortable shoes for every kind of workout.
 Plus, they're extremely lightweight, which makes carrying them around a breeze.
-The standard runners are great for indoor gym sessions, the Mizzles are water-resistant and a good option if you're going out into the rain and the tree runners are light and ventilated for high-intensity workouts.
-The sustainable shoe seller has a wide range of footwear in different styles, colors and design that make sure your feet stay comfy no matter what activity you're doing.
+The standard Runners are great for indoor gym sessions, the Mizzles are water-resistant and a good option if you're going out into the rain, and the Tree Runners are light and ventilated for high-intensity workouts.
+The sustainable shoe seller has a wide range of footwear in different styles, colors and designs that makes sure your feet stay comfy no matter what activity you're doing.

 Bombas Compression Socks (prices vary; bombas.com)

-Drop the sweaty tube sock and upgrade to Bombas.
+Drop the sweaty tube socks and upgrade to Bombas.
 With loads of sock tech, like a honeycomb structure for support and anti-microbial and moisture-wicking fabric, you won't have to fear icky gym socks anymore.
-The comfort and performance of Bombas will change the way you think about socks, and what makes it even better, for each pair Bombas sells, it donates a pair to someone in need.
+The comfort and performance of Bombas will change the way you think about socks.
+What makes it even better: For each pair Bombas sells, it donates a pair to someone in need.

 Nike Sportswear Club Fleece ($33.97, originally $45; nike.com)

-This iconic, unisex fleece hoodie is a staple of athleisure, but it was designed with more than just style in mind.
+This iconic unisex fleece hoodie is a staple of athleisure, but it was designed with more than just style in mind.
 Super comfortable with a relaxed fit, this hoodie is perfect for the gym and for sporting around town.

 Outdoor Voices CloudKnit Sweatpants ($85; outdoorvoices.com)

 Flattering sweatpants?
 Look no further.
 The CloudKnit collection from Outdoor Voices is made from extremely soft, comfortable material.
-And yet, they're also extremely flattering.
-Available in both a men's style and a women's style (matching sweatpants anyone?), you can pair them with any of the tops in the collection for an outfit you'll be working out (and lounging) in all year long.
+And yet, these pants are also extremely flattering.
+Available in both a men's style and a women's style (matching sweatpants, anyone?), you can pair them with any of the tops in the collection for an outfit you'll be working out (and lounging) in all year long.

 Betty Ski Base Layer Top and Leggings ($105 individually or $170 together; sweatybetty.com)

-The Betty Ski Base Layer Top and Betty Ski Base Layer Leggings are perfect for all colder weather activity — from runs to skiing and everything in between.
-The festive, holiday-themed patterns are perfect for a winter getaway or photoshoot, and that's on top of the material being super comfortable, warm, breathable, yet sweat-wicking.
+The Betty Ski Base Layer Top and Betty Ski Base Layer Leggings are perfect for all colder weather activity, from runs to skiing and everything in between.
+The festive, holiday-themed patterns are perfect for a winter getaway or photo shoot, and that's on top of the material being super comfortable, warm and breathable, yet sweat-wicking.

 Streetside Half Zip Hoodie ($158; aloyoga.com)